15 people, mostly seniors, killed in highway crash in Canada, official says

 “The public is reeling and asking a lot of questions and people are trying to determine if their loved ones were involved,” Lasson said.
 “Death on this scale is never normalized for us.”

-The crash scene was in Carberry, 170 kilometers (105 miles) west of Manitoba’s capital, from Winnipeg and Regina.
+The crash scene was in Carberry, a city 170 kilometers (105 miles) west of Manitoba’s capital of Winnipeg.

 “The news from Carberry, Manitoba is incredibly tragic,” Canadian Prime Minister Justin Trudeau tweeted.
 “I’m sending my deepest condolences to those who lost loved ones today, and I’m keeping the injured in my thoughts.”